 The short answer is that in general, digital wallets or mobile payment apps provide better security than using your credit card, online or in person.
 Why?

-When you pay with a digital wallet or mobile payment app (Apple Pay, Google Pay, Samsung Pay, PayPal, Venmo, Zelle, Chase Pay, etc.), the merchant (entity you’re paying) doesn’t receive the details of your credit card, debit card, checking account, or other underlying source of funds.
-Usually they receive a unique, one-time code that’s only good for that purchase.
-So if a rogue employee tried to steal the transaction details, or the company was hacked, they wouldn’t get your credit card details (or the details of whatever other underlying account you paid with).
+When you pay with a digital wallet or mobile payment app (Apple Pay, Google Pay, Samsung Pay, PayPal, Venmo, Zelle, Chase Pay, etc.), the merchant (entity you’re paying) doesn’t receive the details of your credit card, debit card, checking account, or other underlying sources of funds.
+Usually, they receive a unique, one-time code that’s only good for that purchase.
+So if a rogue employee tried to steal the transaction details, or the company was hacked, they wouldn’t get your credit card details (or the details of whatever other underlying accounts you paid with).

 The app generates a one-use authentication code, good for the current transaction only.
 Even if someone filched that code, it wouldn’t do them any good.
 And paying with a smartphone app completely eliminates the possibility of data theft by a credit card skimmer.PCMag